 Tulane offers a variety of short-term and summer study abroad programs through individual academic departments.

-Students may use federal financial aid such as Pell Grants, Supplemental Education Opportunity Grants, Direct Stafford Loans, Perkins Loans and Direct PLUS loans.
+Students may use federal financial aid such as Pell Grants, Supplemental Education Opportunity Grants, Direct Subsidized Loans, Direct Unsubsidized Loans, Perkins Loans and Direct PLUS loans.
 However, institutional aid, such as merit-based and need-based scholarships, are NOT applicable to Short-Term or Summer Study Abroad Programs.

 Students expecting to enroll in School of Architecture summer programs should contact the Office of Financial Aid directly regarding the availability of federal and institutional financial aid funds.

 University Financial Aid, New Orleans, LA 70118 504-865-5723 firstname.lastname@example.org